hindu-comm/mail_stream_indology/2016/09/Fwd_Test_Chinmaya_Un/56__Shrinivasa_Varakhedi.md

 Hari Om

-​See the mailchimp below that has gone from VC's ID.​ I have also attached the press advertisement separately as an attachment
+See the mailchimp below that has gone from VC's ID.
+I have also attached the press advertisement separately as an attachment

 The URL is also pasted here